cyberisltd/POST2JSON/README.md

 * Copyright: Cyberis Limited 2013
 * License: GPLv3 (See LICENSE)

-Burp Suite Extension to convert a POST request to JSON message, moving any .NET request verification token ('__RequestVerificationToken') to HTTP headers if present.
+Burp Suite Extension to convert a POST request to a JSON message, moving any present .NET request verification token ('__RequestVerificationToken') to the HTTP request header.

 Installation
 ============